Hi! Welcome to my home page.

 The application is based on the logical-algebraic method discussed during Decision Support Systems classes on Wroclaw University of Science and Technology.
 The program infers, based on previously defined variables and logical facts, what the effects of the decisions given by the user will be (analysis task) or what decisions should be made to achieve the desired effects (decision support task).
 The loaded database relates to yacht control.
 I was responsible for the implementation, a friend of mine developed the logical rules.

-will be replaced with lists with meaningful variable names.
-After the selection is made, results are
+? will be replaced with lists with meaningful variable names.
+After the selection is made, results

 A CRUD application for employee data management with different access levels (in Polish).